madminer-tool/madminer-workflow/README.md

 # Madminer deployment using REANA, yadage and docker containerization

 ## About
-This repository is a  is to create a full deployment of [MadMiner](https://github.com/johannbrehmer/madminer) (by Johann Brehmer, Felix Kling, and Kyle Cranmer) that parallelizes its bottlenecks, is reproducible and it facilitates the use of the tool in the community.
+This repository intends to create a full deployment of [MadMiner](https://github.com/johannbrehmer/madminer) (by Johann Brehmer, Felix Kling, and Kyle Cranmer) that parallelizes its bottlenecks, is reproducible and it facilitates the use of the tool in the community.
 To achieve this we have generated a workflow using [yadage](https://github.com/yadage/yadage) (by Lukas Heinrich) and a containerization of the software dependencies in several docker images.
 The pipeline can be run with [REANA](http://www.reanahub.io/) a data analysis platform